mobibyte/momonote/CSE 4308/Quiz 3/Quiz 3.md

 Thus, by resolution, we can derive $ G $ from the knowledge base.

 In summary, all three methods — forward chaining, backward chaining, and resolution — demonstrate that $ G $ is entailed by the given knowledge base.

+## Task 4

+### Question

+John and Mary sign the following contract:

+- If it rains on Monday, then John must give Mary a check for $100 on Tuesday
+- If John gives Mary a check for $100 on Tuesday, Mary must mow the lawn on Wednesday.

+What truly happened those days is the following:
+- It did not rain on Monday
+- John gave Mary a check for $100 on Tueday
+- Mary mowed the lawn on Wednesday.

+Part a (10 pts): Write a first order logic statement to express the contract.
+Make sure that you clearly define what constants and predicates that you use are.
+(NOTE: DO NOT use functions)

+Part b (8 pts): Write a logical statement to express what truly happened.
+When possible, use the same predicates and constants as in question 6a.
+If you need to define any new predicates or constants, clearly define what they stand for.

+Part c (12 pts): Define the symbols required to convert any KB involved in the above domanin from FOL to Propositional logic.
+Use this to convert the answers to part a and b to Propositional Logic.

+Part d (5 pts) (Extra Credit): Was the contract violated or not, Justify your answer [Note: Contract is definitely not violated if the events entail the contract.
+Contract is definitly violated if the events entail the opposite of the contract.
+Unknown otherwise]